We’re working on opportunities for our community to lead more sustainable lives.

 How do I make an appointment?

-The Eco Design Advisor is based in Lower Hutt at Hutt City Council.
-If you would like to request an appointment, you can contact them on email@example.com or 04 570 6666.
+The Eco Design Advisor is based in Lower Hutt at Hutt City Council, and looks after the whole Hutt Valley.
+If you would like to request an appointment, you make an appointment with them by booking directly in their calendar, or contact them directly: firstname.lastname@example.org or 027 406 5642.
+As easy as that!

 Developed by the New Zealand Green Building Council, HomeFit is an online check designed to improve your home to keep it warm, dry and safe.
 Designed for home owners, renters and landlords, once you have answered some questions about your house, you'll receive an impartial report on how it could be improved.